 ‘Given the right circumstances, oxytocin may help promote the acceptance and integration of migrants into Western cultures.’

-Among last week’s onslaught of news related to Charlottesville and the removal of monuments were lesser-noticed but interesting articles about a study involving oxytocin and its ability to “reduce the effects of xenophobia by facilitating pro-social behavior toward refugees.”
+Among the 2017 onslaught of news related to Charlottesville and the removal of monuments were lesser-noticed but interesting articles about a study involving oxytocin and its ability to “reduce the effects of xenophobia by facilitating pro-social behavior toward refugees.”

-In other words, a new study published by the National Academy of Scientists (PNAS) suggests that increased oxytocin levels can potentially turn border-loving nationalists into generous migrant-hugging globalists.
+In other words, a study published by the National Academy of Scientists (PNAS) suggested that increased oxytocin levels can potentially turn border-loving nationalists into generous, migrant-hugging globalists.

 Oxytocin (not to be confused with OxyContin/oxycodone) has been dubbed the “love and trust hormone.”
 This hormone is produced by the brain and plays a role in stimulating social bonding, mating, sexual reproduction and maternal instincts.
 Since its identification in 1952, scientists have been studying oxytocin’s usefulness as a tool to manipulate social behavior.

-The latest study, a collaborative effort between US and German universities, involved 183 white students, who were given 50 euros that they could either donate to needy refugees or to needy locals for food or entertainment.
+The 2017 study, a collaborative effort between U.S. and German universities, involved 183 white students, who were given 50 euros that they could either donate to needy refugees or to needy locals for food or entertainment.
 Predictably, the majority of students said they would donate the funds to locals.

 Then a non-placebo group was given an inhaled dose of oxytocin and asked the same questions.
 Generosity to outsiders did not increase among those students who were identified as having negative views toward refugees at the outset.
 The researchers then subjected this same drugged group to peer pressure to donate their funds, and they did — 74% more.